microservices-practical/microservices-v8/README.md

-# Microservices - The Practical Way - v8
+# Learn Microservices with Spring Boot - v8

-This project contains the version 8 of the application that is developed under the scope of the book Microservices - The Practical Way.
+This project contains the version 8 of the application that is developed under the scope of the book *Learn Microservices with Spring Boot*.
+You can get a copy of the book on [Amazon](http://amzn.to/2FSB2ME) or [Apress](http://www.apress.com/book/9781484231647).

-You can get a copy of the book on [Leanpub](https://leanpub.com/microservices-thepracticalway).
+The book shows you how to evolve a simple Spring Boot application to become a full Microservices Architecture, using Spring Cloud Eureka, Ribbon, Zuul and Hystrix to implement Service Discovery, Load Balancing, the API Gateway pattern and a Circuit Breaker.
+Besides, you'll learn how to implement End-to-End tests with Cucumber, an Event-Driven system and the best practices when building Microservices.

 ## Idea